 Shelter Island History & Culture

 Aside from water, one thing Shelter Island has in plentiful supply is history.
 The town’s timeline flows back to a 1620 land grant, with initial settlement beginning in 1652.
 Residences on Shelter Island can function as heirlooms, passed down by families from generation to generation, some dating to the Revolutionary War era.
-Sylvester Manor, built in the 1730s on that first tract of settled land, still stands today.
+Sylvester Manor, built in the 1730s, still stands today.
 By the 19th century, Shelter Island figured out its architectural character, something that remains relatively unchanged.
 Understanding the atmosphere of Shelter Island essentially comes down to one point: Despite zero stoplights, the place has yet to descend into utter chaos.
-It’s said about many places, but things really do move at a different speed on Shelter Island.
-The concept of “island time” is in full effect—if you’re always on the go, you may have to slow your roll to make it here.
+It’s said about many locales, but things really do move at a different speed on Shelter Island.
+The concept of “island time” is in full effect — if you’re always on the go, you may have to slow your roll to make it here.